-As is illustrated in Figure 20, all of NCYF's directors have personal investments in the fund.
-This is considered by some investors to be favourable as it helps align directors' interests with those of shareholders.
+As is illustrated in Figure 20, all of NCYF's directors have personal investments in the fund, which we consider to be favourable as it helps align directors' interests with those of shareholders.
 Three of the longer-serving directors have interests of over 1.5 years of their fees, which may also provide some additional comfort for shareholders.